-Interviewing my daughter was quite the experience.
+Interviewing my daughter about being adopted was quite the experience.
 I've never tried to get answers from someone so wiggly.
 I might have bribed with candy and computer time.
 Might.

 Adoption questions at age 6